rossnoltag123/rossnoltag123.github.io/README.md

 ## The Git Hub Story
 This document contains a short story of roughly 600 words.
-Its is a demonstration in using git hub.
+Its is a demonstration on using git hub.